 3. Embrace the open air

 Perhaps the most simple solution for a hot bedroom is one we all turn to on a stifling night; opening the window.
 Not only does this allow cooler air to circulate but it refreshes the room and the air that’s breathed in.
 However, though all parents are likely to be in the nursery every few hours at least, the weather can change very quickly.
 For this reason if you intend to leave the window open you should also intend to be in and out of the room regularly.

-Another cooling option is to utilise an AC or a fan, though your baby should always sleep far from these, and windows, for their own safety.
+Another cooling and safe option is to utilise an AC or a fan, though your baby should always sleep far from these, and windows, for their own safety.
 Using a fan can decrease the risk of your baby contracting SIDS by 72% according to a study by California based healthcare providers Kaiser Permanente, read more about the study here.
 In the case of an AC, it can renew and improve air quality so long as it is properly maintained and regulated.
 AC’s also make repetitive noises which often help getting your child to sleep.

-The right room temperature for babies is between 16 and 20 degrees Celsius.
+The right baby room temperature is between 16 and 20 degrees Celsius.
 To an adult, this will feel quite cool.
 To ensure the room is at the right temperature, use a thermometer.
 If you don’t have one, make sure to check your baby doesn’t sweat while asleep.
 If they do, it’s a sign the room is too hot which can increase the chance of SIDS.
 On the other hand, if their arms or legs look discoloured, this is a sign they are too cold.